cosmini/rea-toy-robot-laravel-app/readme.md

 -   `PLACE`
     -   will place robot on the table
-    -   receives location on x axis (horizonal), y axis (vertical) and cardinal direction
+    -   receives location on x axis (horizontal), y axis (vertical) and cardinal direction
     -   robot should be placed on the table to start
     -   same command can be used to replace the position once is on the table
     -   example: `PLACE 2,3,NORTH`
 -   `MOVE`
     -   move robot by one unit in the current direction
-    -   command is being ignored if next step is outsite table boundaries
+    -   command is being ignored if next step is outside table boundaries
 -   `LEFT`
     -   turns robot 90 degrees to left
 -   `RIGHT`